-- 98. In June 2016, the Service issued a biological opinion under Section 7 of the ESA for green lineage cutthroat trout ("cutthroat trout"), authorizing the Corps (and Denver Water) to proceed with the Moffat Project in compliance with the ESA. - 99.
-The Service acknowledged that "[w]ater diversions can . . . result in entrainment of fish at diversion sites that are not screened, generally resulting in the loss of the fish from the population," and also that "[w]ater depletions could become a greater threat in the future [to the cutthroat trout] under expanded drought cycles and climate change."
-Elsewhere in the biological opinion, the Service explained in more detail the ongoing threats to cutthroat trout posed by climate change and drought cycles, noting that reductions in precipitation, increased wildfires, and other climate-related events will increase the vulnerability of these trout populations.

-Nevertheless, in estimating the current baseline population of cutthroat trout in an attempt to quantify the impact of these water diversions on the cutthroat trout populations located in the four streams that will be impacted-Bobtail Creek and Steelman Creek in the Upper Williams

-Fork Drainage, and Hamilton Creek and Little Vazquez Creek in the Fraser River Drainage-the Service ignored or downplayed the ongoing climate change and drought risks, instead assuming that outdated, incomplete, and highly variable survey data represented current population numbers.
+102. In June 2016, the Service issued a biological opinion under Section 7 of the ESA for green lineage cutthroat trout, authorizing the Corps (and Denver Water) to proceed with the Moffat Project in compliance with the ESA.
+No other agency was involved in the consultation between the Service and the Corps.

+103. The Service acknowledged that "[w]ater diversions can . . . result in entrainment of fish at diversion sites that are not screened, generally resulting in the loss of the fish from the population," and also that "[w]ater depletions could become a greater threat in the future [to the green lineage cutthroat trout] under expanded drought cycles and climate change."
+Elsewhere in the biological opinion, the Service explained in more detail the ongoing threats to green lineage cutthroat trout posed by climate change and drought cycles, noting that reductions in precipitation, increased wildfires, and other climate-related events will increase the vulnerability of these trout populations.
+Nevertheless, in estimating the current baseline population of green lineage cutthroat trout in an attempt to quantify the impact of these water diversions on the populations located in the four streams that will be impacted-Bobtail Creek and Steelman Creek in the Upper Williams Fork Drainage, and Hamilton Creek and Little Vazquez Creek in the Fraser River Drainage-the Service ignored or downplayed the ongoing climate change and drought risks, instead assuming that outdated, incomplete, and highly variable survey data represented current population numbers.

-- approach, developed by a third-party consultant (GEI), as the Service's means of estimating "take" of cutthroat trout via entrainment.
-However, not only were the modeling inputs (i.e., population estimates in these creeks) likely significant overestimates, given that they are based on outdated surveys with large variability in their confidence intervals, but there is also no support in the scientific literature for the modeling output adopted by GEI and the Service (i.e., that no more than 10% of the cutthroat trout will be entrained by the combined water diversions analyzed in the biological opinion). - 101.
-After applying GEI's modeling to this project, the Service issued the following Incidental Take Statement ("ITS"):
+104. The Service (and the Corps) also relied upon a simplistic three-model averaging approach, developed by a third-party consultant (GEI), as the Service's means of estimating

+"take" of green lineage cutthroat trout via entrainment.
+However, not only were the modeling inputs (i.e., population estimates in these creeks) likely significant overestimates, given that they are based on outdated surveys with large variability in their confidence intervals, but there is also no support in the scientific literature for the modeling output adopted by GEI and the Service (i.e., that no more than 10% of the green lineage cutthroat trout will be entrained by the combined water diversions analyzed in the biological opinion).

+105. After applying GEI's modeling to this project, the Service issued the following Incidental Take Statement ("ITS"):